 Formal assent of the grantee is required in order to assign certain privileges, because these privileges imply some kind of responsibility for the resource or identification of the user as being associated with the resource.

 Rule: Change or Owner privileges require the explicit assent of the grantee before being assigned.

+AKT: Add custom workflow.
+Do not publish the change until the grantee assents

 Rule: Granting a privilege to a group does not require assent from the group.

+AKT: No workflow, automatic publish of change to privilege

 Rule: One may remove or downgrade one’s own privileges whenever this is desirable.

+AKT: No workflow, automatic publish of change to privilege

 Administrative privilege

-Note that the administrator is not listed in the share settings table, as implicitly the system (via a system administrator account) has full control for each resource.
+Note that the administrator is not listed in the share settings table, as implicitly the HydroShare system (via a system administrator account) has full control for each resource.

 Public resources